 The World Health Organization (WHO) estimates that 250 million pre-school children are vitamin A deficient and it is likely that in vitamin A deficient areas a substantial proportion of pregnant women is vitamin A deficient.

-- The World Health Organization (WHO) estimates that as many as 140 million children, especially in Africa and Southeast Asia, suffer from vitamin A deficiency (VAD).
-In addition to causing premature blindness, vitamin A deficiency compromises the immune system, and can increase the risk of illness and death from diseases such as malaria and measles.
+In addition to causing premature blindness, vitamin A deficiency compromises the immune system, and can increase the risk of illness and death from diseases such as malaria, diarrhea and measles.

-Helen Keller International and many research organizations see biofortification as a promising strategy for dealing with vitamin and mineral deficiencies in the developing world.
+Helen Keller International promotes biofortification as a promising tool in a multi-pronged strategy for combatting vitamin A and other micronutrient deficiencies in the developing world.

 Biofortification is a method of fortifying food by breeding crops to increase their nutritional value, either through conventional selective breeding, or through genetic engineering.
 It is a common method used by home and community gardeners in developed nations to grow tomatoes and other popular foods.

 Helen Keller International programs encourage acceptance and consumption among growers and consumers of fortified plant varieties such as orange-fleshed sweetpotatoes, which are rich in vitamin A and other nutrients, offer high yield and adoption rates, and can thrive in a variety of growing conditions.

 Working with local partners, Helen Keller International develops behavior change marketing campaigns that have resulted in improved vitamin A intake among targeted populations.

 Biofortification is just one part of Helen Keller International’s multi-program approach to combatting vitamin A deficiency.